-The best-practice approach to Customer Service Messaging Go asynchronous...
+The best-practice approach to Customer Service Messaging (CSM)

+Go asynchronous...

-Following the shift towards mobile as one of the primary modes of communication, consumer expectations are now all about immediacy, simplicity, and context.4 That means your customers are increasingly turning to the asynchronous messaging channels they use in their daily lives to reach you-and you need to be able to respond.
+Following the shift towards mobile as one of the primary modes of communication, consumer expectations are now all about immediacy, simplicity and context.11

+That means your customers are increasingly turning to the asynchronous messaging channels they use in their daily lives to reach you-and you need to be able to respond.

 With asynchronous channels, engagements can be spread out over several individual interactions-or even different channels-rather than one continuous conversation.
-That allows agents to pick up where they left off, and it allows customers to fit service interactions around their own schedules. ...but don't abandon synchronous It's easy to become too asynchronous-especially when you're dealing with peaks in demand.
-Ideally, the choice to communicate asynchronously should be made by your customers, so you're dealing with them on their own terms.
+That allows agents to pick up where they left off, and for customers to fit service interactions around their own schedules.

+...but don't abandon synchronous

+It's all too easy to become too asynchronous-especially when you're dealing with peaks in demand.
+Ideally, the choice to communicate asynchronously should be made by your customer, so you're dealing with them on their own terms.
 For as long as the customer is responsive, you should be too.
-Major transportation company takes a proactive approach to service We worked with this US transportation provider to add an SMS channel to its inbound and outbound customer communications.
-The company's virtual assistant and live agents can now handle transport service inquiries through SMS, and the company can also send customers proactive notifications about travel schedule changes.
-And for a seamless messaging experience, customers can respond to these notifications by continuing a two-way conversation in the SMS channel. virtual assistant intent recognition rate; of those recognized... of conversations answered by the VA immediately, and... of customers routed to the right chat agent the first time

 If your customer is expecting an immediate response from you, it's vital you don't leave them waiting.
 The sooner you can respond, the better-and your CSAT scores will thank you.

+Asynchronous

-Deliver a consistent experience Whether you're dealing with real-time or asynchronous conversations, keep the context between individual interactions.
+Deliver a consistent experience

+Whether you're dealing with real-time or asynchronous conversations, keep the context between individual interactions.
 You want to ensure both your agents and customers have access to their messaging history, so they have the same information from the start, and no one has to waste time going over old ground.